apigee/istio-mixer-adapter/README.md

 # Installation and usage

+## Version note

+The information below assumes release alpha-2 or better and requires Istio 0.8 or higher.
+To install alpha-1 on Istio 0.7.1, please follow the README [here](https://github.com/apigee/istio-mixer-adapter/blob/3a62ff2a42f0b10d56b14f36b2c5867137748396/README.md).

 ## Prerequisite: Apigee

 You must have an [Apigee Edge](https://login.apigee.com) account.
 If you need one, you can create one [here](https://login.apigee.com/sign_up).

-## Download the Release
+## Download a Release

 Istio Mixer Adapter releases can be found [here](https://github.com/apigee/istio-mixer-adapter/releases).

-Download the appropriate release for your operating system and extract it.
+Download the appropriate release package for your operating system and extract it.
 You should a file list similar to:

     LICENSE
     README.md